aimukhin/minfft/README.md

 transform type and length.
 The library provides functions for allocating and filling the exponent vectors for each transform type.

+All transforms are implemented in two ways - with single and double precision.
+Files `dft.h` and `dft.c` contain double precision versions, whereas `dftf.h` and `dftf.c` provide their single-precision counterparts.

 ## Transforms
 Here goes a description of every transform function (along with its exponent vector generator) with a short explanation of what it